iazadur/PSZ-CSE-REACT/README.md

 ## Features

     ▶ Show About All Services
-    ▶ Show About All Courses
+    ▶ Show About All Courses with rating
     ▶ Common Question About DUET Addmission
+    ▶ See About with Graph chart

+## Technology
+    ▶ React js
+    ▶ React Router Dom
+    ▶ Daynamic Routing
+    ▶ Daynamic Rating
+    ▶ Rechart
+    ▶ React FontAwesome
+    ▶ React Bootstrap